-- The trust invests in securities issued by mid-capitalization companies.
-These securities customarily involve more investment risk than securities of large-capitalization companies.
-Midcapitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments. - The trust may be susceptible to potential risks through breaches in cybersecurity.
+- result, political, economic or social developments in Europe may have a significant impact on the securities included in the trust.
+Furthermore, the European sovereign debt crisis and the related austerity measures in certain countries have had, and continue to have, a significant negative impact on the economies of certain European countries and their future economic outlooks. - The trust may be susceptible to potential risks through breaches in cybersecurity.
 A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
-In addition. cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.

-- The trust is subject to risks arising from various operational factors and their service providers.
+In addition, cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches. - The trust is subject to risks arising from various operational factors and their service providers.
 Operational factors include, but not limited to, human error, processing and communication errors, errors of the trust's service providers, counterparties or other third-parties, failed or inadequate processes and technology or systems failures.
 Additionally, the trust may be subject to the risk that a service provider may not be willing or able to perform their duties as required or contemplated by their agreements with the trust.
-Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks. - Inflation may lead to a decrease in the value of assets or income from investments. - The sponsor does not actively manage the portfolio.
+Although the trust seeks to reduce these operational risks through controls and procedures, there is no way to completely protect against such risks.

+- Inflation may lead to a decrease in the value of assets or income from investments. - The sponsor does not actively manage the portfolio.
 The trust will generally hold, and may, when creating additional units, continue to buy, the same securities even though a security's outlook, market value or yield may have changed.